NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 <img src="https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Classification_NaiveBayes/PerformanceScoresNaiveBayes.JPG" width="600">

 Model 1 performs well in terms of Sensitivity (nearly three-fourth of all ``negative`` headlines are classified correctly), but the Specificity is with about 55% quite low (only a little bit more than the half of all ``NotNegative``headlines were classified correctly; hence there is a high FALSE Positive rate).
 Because of the fact that we do not want to *miss* these ``NotNegative`` headlines (we do not want that we find answers to our research question in which we, for example, say that the proportion of ``negative`` headlines have increased, but the ``negative`` headlines are in reality ``NotNegative``) we chose for our further analysis Model 6.
-Model 6 has a lower Sensitivity than Model 1, but
+Model 6 has a lower Sensitivity than Model 1 (only about 63% of the ``Negative`` headlines are classified correctly), but a much higher Specificity.

+### Training and Predicting
+We used the

 ### Results Classification Naive Bayes